The Leyland P82 would have supplemented the P76 and Force 7, and would have provided an up-to-date replacement for the Leyland Marina.

 Leyland P82: Compact future lost

 BMC proposed its Model A–Model B plan, which would see two complementary models.
-Model A would eventually become the Leyland Marina, while Model B the Leyland P76.
+Model A would eventually become the Leyland Marina, while Model B became the Leyland P76.
 Designer Mark Cassarchis, who had tidied up the P76 after Michelotti in 1970, was one of the parties charged with styling the smaller car as the successor to the Marina in 1972.
 Bertone, Michelotti, Giugiaro, David Bache and Roman Rodhberg, Cassarchis’ predecessor, were the other candidates.

 Choosing a stylist for P82

 Eventually, Giugiaro’s proposal was chosen by a Leyland Australia committee, but the decision was apparently overruled by David Beech — referred by some as ‘the father of the P76’ — who deemed Giugiaro too expensive and awarded the job to Michelotti (compact scheme pictured right).
 Wheels reported that Cassarchis did not formally know of his rejection until the 1980s.